Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding COVID-19 are posted here.

 Our Sigmund Weis School of Business is AACSB-accredited, a marker of excellence which places it among the top 5% of business programs worldwide.

-96% of our graduates are employed or pursuing advanced degrees within six months of graduation.
+96% of our alumni are employed or pursuing advanced degrees within months of graduation.

-94% of alumni say they would likely attend Susquehanna all over again, a true testament to the education they received here.
+94% of alumni say they would likely attend Susquehanna all over again, a true testament to the education received.

 When considering the return on investment, the long-term value of a private liberal arts and sciences education is clear.

 Graduation rates are much higher than the national average.
 Full-time faculty—not teaching assistants—work with students in small groups.
 They mentor students individually, challenge them and help them reach new levels of competence.
 Not only do they ensure students succeed academically, they assist in securing internships and professional positions after graduation.